HarveyBates/Open-JIP/README.md

 # Open-JIP
 Open-JIP is an open-source chlorophyll fluorometer used for quantifying photosynthetic processes is terrestrial plants and microalgae.
 The original device was published in [Photosynthesis Research](https://doi.org/10.1007/s11120-019-00673-2) in 2019.
 Since then a number of upgrades have been made to improve the performace of the device.
+If you would like to know more about the theory surrounding the measurment of chlorophyll *a* fluorescence, the provided link above gives a basic introduction and resources for futher reading.

-If you would like to see what the device is capable of, you may be interested in this recent [publication](https://doi.org/10.1016/j.algal.2020.102105) which uses Open-JIP as a flow-through chlorophyll *a* fluorometer with the microalga *Chlorella vulgaris*.
+If you would like to see what the device is capable of, you may be interested in this recent [publication](https://doi.org/10.1016/j.algal.2020.102105) which uses Open-JIP as a flow-through chlorophyll *a* fluorometer connected [a photobioreactor](https://github.com/HarveyBates/Phenobottle) with the microalga *Chlorella vulgaris*.

 <p align="center">
   <img src="Pictures/Teensy (v0.2).jpg" width="400">